1. Puerto Morelos, Mexico

 Travel & lodging

-Round-trip flights to Fort Lauderdale, Florida — close to Miami and a major cruise port itself — start around $185 from New York, $275 from Denver and $195 from Chicago.
-Tickets to Houston may cost $285 from New York, and around $200 from Denver or Chicago.
+Round-trip flights to Fort Lauderdale, Florida — close to Miami and a major cruise port itself — range from $300-$500 from places like New York, Denver and Chicago.